cambridge-ceu/csd3/applications/pspp.md

 ## 2.0.1

-The installation from `flatpak` as before was successful but the required storage is too much / kernel is too high.

-We copy `ceuadmin/[gettext/0.20, libiconv/1.17, libxml2/2.9.10]` to ${HPC_WORK} together with the prerequistes,
+To compfile from source, we copy `ceuadmin/[gettext/0.20, libiconv/1.17, libxml2/2.9.10]` to ${HPC_WORK} together with the prerequistes,

 ```bash
 module load ceuadmin/gtksourceview/4.0.3